jddixon/xlreg_c/ghpDoc/index.md

 that the configuration information is intact and that the applicant has the private key corresponding to the public key.
 In other words, the server has in a certain sense confirmed the applicant's identity.
-Having done this, the xlReg server issues the client with a unique node ID, a 32-byte value, completing client registration.
+Having done this, the xlReg server issues the client with a unique node ID, a 20-byte value, completing client registration.

-Once an xlReg client has identified itself to the registry it can
+Once an xlReg registry client has identified itself to the registry it can

 1. register new clusters or
 2. join existing clusters or